 MinFAL has followed a dual approach in preparation of food regulations.
-"Horizontal" legislation covers aspects which are common to all foodstuffs such as additives, contaminants, labeling, hygiene, official controls, etc. "Vertical" legislation applies to specific products such as food supplements, wine, spirit drinks, meat and meat products, infant and follow-on formulas, honey, fruit juices, etc.
+There is "horizontal" legislation which covers aspects which are common to all foodstuffs such as additives, contaminants, labeling, hygiene, official controls, etc. The "vertical" legislation applies to specific products such as food supplements, wine, spirit drinks, meat and meat products, infant and follow-on formulas, honey, fruit juices, etc.